wp-plugins/pinterest-hover-pin-it-button/readme.txt

 = Can I change the size and color of my hover Pin It button? =

-This feature will be available in the very near future!
+This is now available in version 1.0 and higher.

 = My image is at least 120x120 and still doesn't have a hover Pin It button! =